 3. Import your data

-The tool that makes the difference from a good app solution to a great one is found in the backend of your app: A powerful CMS with an integrated data editor that lets you easily import, access, adjust and add data on different levels of your in-app event programme.
+The tool that makes the difference from a good app solution to a great one is found in the backend of your app: A powerful CMS with an integrated data editor that lets you easily import, access, adjust and add data on different levels of your in-app event program.
 Our Society and Event apps cater to the specific needs of medical and scientific conferences and associations.
-They are powered by a strong CMS that puts you in control and enables you to easily add, link, and change information on all levels of the programme.
+They are powered by a strong CMS that puts you in control and enables you to easily add, link, and change information on all levels of the program.
 Also, we provide you with a great data editor and templates that help you to import your data while following the best structure for your app.
 If you want to make your life easy, connect our CMS to your conference and abstract software through channels.
-Last but not least, we offer all clients the service of a dedicated Conference Compass Project Manager, who has extensive expertise in your field and advise you in defining and building an app structure that honours your event data and programmes best.
+Last but not least, we offer all clients the service of a dedicated Conference Compass Project Manager, who has extensive expertise in your field and advise you in defining and building an app structure that honors your event data and programs best.